abbiec123456/CICD-Portfolio/README.md

 # CICD-Portfolio
 # Project for my Pipeline for my DevOps Software Engineering class.
 # Set up webhook and jenkins
-# Running on EC2 Instance in aws
+# Running on EC2 Instance in AWS